jldec/cloudflare-pages-test/markdown/what-is-git-lfs.md

 1. Place `git-lfs` on the path.
    I pulled the latest binary for macOS arm64 from [GitHub releases](https://github.com/git-lfs/git-lfs/releases).

-2. Configure git to use LFS with `git lfs install`
+2. Configure git to use LFS with `git lfs install`.

+Both of these steps are included in the `install.sh` script, in the GitHub release.

 ## Why is the binary called 'git-lfs'?
-A git extension is a binary called `git-command`, which you can invoke with `git command`.
+A git extension is a binary prefixed `git-`.

-Running `git lfs` gives you a nice summary of the available commands with examples.
+Running `git lfs` invokes `git-lfs`, which gives you a nice summary of the available commands.

 ```
 To get started with Git LFS, the following commands can be used.